Darcy Kuemper: Arizona Coyotes (2018–2021)

-Colorado Avalanche
+Colorado Avalanche (2021–2022)

-On July 28, 2021, Kuemper was traded to the Colorado Avalanche in exchange for a 2022 first-round draft pick, a 2024 conditional third-round pick, and defenseman Conor Timmins.
+On July 28, 2021, Kuemper was traded to the Colorado Avalanche in exchange for a 2022 first-round pick, a conditional 2024 third-round pick, and defenceman Conor Timmins.
 He was acquired to replace the team's former starter Philipp Grubauer, who chose to depart in free agency to the Seattle Kraken.
 While the team performed well from the beginning of the season, Kuemper was considered somewhat shaky, and after an early injury caused him to miss time it raised questions about the stability of the Avalanche's goaltending.
 However, by the midpoint of the season he was considered to have improved markedly.
-Kuemper finished with 37 wins (a career high), an overall record of 37–12–4, 5 shutouts, and a .921 save percentage in the regular season, all of which ranked in the top 5 for NHL goaltenders for the season.
-The Avalanche finished in second overall in the NHL in points and drew the Nashville Predators in the first round of the 2022 Stanley Cup playoffs.
+Kuemper finished with 37 wins (a career high), an overall record of 37–12–4, five shutouts, and a .921 save percentage in the regular season, all of which ranked in the top 5 for NHL goaltenders for the season.
+The Avalanche finished second overall in the NHL in points and drew the Nashville Predators in the first round of the 2022 Stanley Cup playoffs.

-Kuemper won his first two games in the first round against the Predators, but was forced to exit midway through Game 3 after Predators forward Ryan Johansen's stick accidentally slipped through his mask and poked him in the eye.
+Kuemper won his first two games in the first round against the Predators, but was forced to exit midway through game 3 after Predators forward Ryan Johansen's stick accidentally slipped through his mask and poked him in the eye.
 He missed the fourth and final game of the series that completed the Avalanche's sweep of the Predators, but the injury proved to be minor.
-He returned to the ice for the second round series and led the Avalanche past the St. Louis Blues in 6 games for their first appearance in the third round in 21 years.
-However, he was forced to again exit during Game 1 of the Western Conference Final series against the Edmonton Oilers.
-It was announced that he would not play in Game 2, citing an unspecified upper body injury, with backup goaltender Pavel Francouz taking over again.
-Kuemper returned to the roster for Game 4 as backup to Francouz, where the Avalanche completed their sweep of the Oilers and advanced to the 2022 Stanley Cup Finals.
-He resumed the role of starter for Game 1 of the Finals against the Tampa Bay Lightning.
-In Game 4, Kuemper became the first goaltender in NHL history to record an assist on an overtime goal in the Cup Finals, putting his team one win away from the Stanley Cup.
-In a series-deciding Game 6, Kuemper outdueled Lightning goaltender Andrei Vasilevskiy one final time and stopped 22 of 23 shots as the Avalanche won their third title in franchise history.
+He returned to the ice for the second round series and led the Avalanche past the St. Louis Blues in six games for their first appearance in the conference finals in 21 years.
+However, he was forced to again exit during game 1 of the conference finals series against the Edmonton Oilers.
+It was announced that he would not play in game 2, citing an unspecified upper body injury, with backup goaltender Pavel Francouz taking over again.
+Kuemper returned to the roster for game 4 as a backup to Francouz, where the Avalanche completed their sweep of the Oilers and advanced to the 2022 Stanley Cup Finals.
+He resumed the role of starter for game 1 of the Cup Finals against the Tampa Bay Lightning.
+Kuemper made big saves in game 4 and helped set up Nazem Kadri's overtime-winning goal.
+In a series-deciding game 6, Kuemper outdueled Lightning goaltender Andrei Vasilevskiy one final time and stopped 22 of 23 shots as the Avalanche won their third Stanley Cup title in franchise history.
+In doing so, Kuemper joined Hall of Fame netminder Patrick Roy as the only other Avalanche goaltender to start, play in, and win a Stanley Cup Finals series.

-Washington Capitals
+Washington Capitals (2022–2024)

-On July 13, 2022, Kuemper signed as a free agent to a five-year, $26.25 million contract with the Washington Capitals.
+On July 13, 2022, Kuemper was signed as a free agent to a five-year, $26.25 million contract with the Washington Capitals.

 On October 29, 2022, Kuemper recorded his first shutout with the Capitals in a 3–0 win against the Nashville Predators.